juychen/juychen.github.io/docs/3_Nextflow/Nextflowlocal.md

 ![Image](../../src/img/Nextflow/Nextflow-local0.jpg)

 You can download it to your own computer via the browser or click to open it.
-Te result UMAP plot should be similar to this:
+The result UMAP plot should be similar to this:

 ![Image](../../src/img/Nextflow/Nextflow-local1.jpg)